The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 In no event shall Beisan Systems, LLC or its members be liable for incidental, consequential, or special loss or damages of any kind however caused.

-Another component that addresses the rattle is the diaphragm spring that’s incorporated in the intake and exhaust sprockets.
+The diaphragm spring, incorporated in the intake and exhaust sprockets, helps address the rattle..
 This spring loads the sprocket rotational movement to dampen the rattle quick movements.

 For an in depth discussion of the rattle cause and solution reference the Beisan single and double rattle procedure and single diaphragm spring procedure introductions.